-Although the website does not disclose who the owner is, at the bottom of the each page it lists a copyright to Internet ROI, Inc., which is a Massachusetts based internet marketing company, founded by Chris Cole in 2005.
+Although the website does not disclose who the owner is, at the bottom of each page, it lists copyright to Internet ROI, Inc., which is a Massachusetts-based internet marketing company founded by Chris Cole in 2005.
 The AWM website generates revenue through advertising.

 Analysis / Bias

-In review, AWM reproduces news stories that are broken down into the following categories: Animals, Bizarre, Family, Food and Inspire.
+In review, AWM reproduces news stories broken down into the following categories: Animals, Bizarre, Family, Food, and Inspire.
 Headlines are typically sensationalized to promote clicks such as this: Parents Are Furious After Homeless Take Over An Area Outside Of A California School.
 While this story offers supposed pictures, there isn’t any form of sourcing to back the headline.
-In another sensational story Rosie O’Donnell Accuses Donald Trump Of Having Sex With Ivanka, there is again a complete lack of sourcing.
-Politically, AWM leans right with stories such as these
+In another sensational story, Rosie O’Donnell Accuses Donald Trump Of Having Sex With Ivanka; there is again a complete lack of sourcing.
+Politically, AWM leans right with stories such as these.

 - President Trump Thanks AOC For A Boost In His Approval Ratings